Have a club idea?

 Student Government members work together with other clubs and organizations to provide activities and programs for the entire campus and community.
 If you want your voice to be heard or see a future in politics, this is the perfect organization for you.

-LU-B Athletic Training Association
+LU-Belleville Athletic Training Association

-This clubs purpose is to instill leadership qualities and professional development among young individuals within the Lindenwood University- Belleville Athletic Training program.
+This club’s purpose is to instill leadership qualities and professional development among young individuals within the Lindenwood University-Belleville Athletic Training program.

 Lynx Tale Student Newspaper and Momentum Yearbook Committee

 Have you ever thought about a career in journalism?
 Do you want to leave a legacy at Lindenwood?
-If your answer is yes, then the Lynx Tale Student Newspaper and Momentum Yearbook Committee is for you.
+If your answer is yes, then the Lynx Tale Student Newspaper and Momentum Yearbook Committee are for you.
 These organizations allow you to be creative and a part of the action at LU-Belleville.

-The purpose of Psychology Club is to give students out-of-classroom learning experiences in fields related to psychology through events.
+The purpose of the Psychology Club is to give students out-of-classroom learning experiences in fields related to psychology through events.
 Members aim to contribute to LU-Belleville and the community at large in the form of community service projects relating to psychology.